NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Login.md

 [![GDC Data Submission Portal splash page](images/GDC_Submission_Login_Splash_page.png)](images/GDC_Submission_Login_Splash_page.png "Click to see the full image.")

-Links to GDC website are also available to provide the user with more details about dbGaP as well as more details about the submission process and tools.
+Links to GDC website are available on the splash screen for additional details about dbGaP as well as GDC submission process and tools.

-The login page will show up again if users logout or upon expiration of their authentication token after 30 minutes of inactivity.
+The login page will show up again if a user logs out of the GDC Data Submission Portal  or upon expiration of the user's authentication token after 30 minutes of inactivity.